dghubble/dghubble/README.md

 I develop open-source software that powers infrastructure (for myself and for enterprises) at different layers:

-* Datacenters, colocation, networking
+* Web libraries, authentication, APIs
+* Containers, deployment, observability
 * Kubernetes, Terraform, orchestration
-* Containers, deployment, observability
-* Go libraries, authentication, APIs
+* Datacenters, provisioning, networking

 I run Kubernetes clusters ([Typhoon](https://github.com/poseidon/typhoon)) and infrastructure around the world to power 70+ internal projects/systems and founded [Poseidon Labs](#poseidon-labs).
 That infra spans AWS, Azure, DigitalOcean, Google Cloud, Equinix, Vultr, and an on-prem colocation and I operate [AS207563](https://bgp.he.net/AS207563) for BGP peering and global anycast 🌐.